 (c) sell, mortgage, transfer or otherwise dispose of any assets of Employer.

-21. No Assignment.
+20. No Assignment.
 This Agreement and the rights and obligations of both parties hereunder are personal in nature, and shall not be assignable by either party hereto, except by operation of law.
-Notwithstanding the foregoing, Employer may assign some or all of its rights hereunder to a successor in interest.
+Notwithstanding the foregoing, Employer shall assign its rights and obligations under this Agreement to any successor in interest.